jessilver/Laravel/README.md

 - **main**: The main branch containing the initial setup and basic configurations.
 - **crud**: This branch includes the project where I learned CRUD (Create, Read, Update, Delete) operations using Laravel's structure.
-- **auth**: Contains the project where I implemented authentication and authorization.
-- **api**: Focuses on building and consuming APIs with Laravel.
-- **testing**: Covers the testing methodologies and tools available in Laravel.

 Feel free to explore each branch to see the specific implementations and learnings.